 The Media Files addon can be used with the CLI addon, allowing you to migrate media files from the command line.

 The Theme and Plugin Files addon lets you push and pull WordPress themes and plugins between two websites, and you can select which themes and plugins are imported during the migration.

 This is particularly useful for setting up new client websites and installing new test environments.

 WP-CLI has to be installed to use this addon.

 The last addon included in the developer license of WP Migrate DB Pro and above is the Multisite Tools addon.

 This unlocks support for WordPress Multisite, and can be used to push a sub-site to a single WordPress installation and vice-versa.
 You can also migrate a sub-site between multisites.

 All addons are installed as separate WordPress plugins, so you can deactivate them if you’re not actively using them.

 The Cost of WP Migrate DB Pro

-In short: if you use a test installation to test changes to a live WordPress website, WP Migrate DB Pro will almost certainly save you a lot of time and energy (and thereby money if you’re doing all this for clients).
-If you haven’t already, I would highly recommend checking it out!
+In short: If you use a test installation to test changes to a live WordPress website, WP Migrate DB Pro will almost certainly save you a lot of time and energy (and, therefore, money if you’re doing all this for clients).
+If you haven’t already, I’d highly recommend checking it out!